-A few nights ago, our feast included chipotle lime chicken, a fresh salad from the farmer’s market, sautéed squash, and cabbage-wrapped Russian Meatballs with greek yogurt.
-Dessert included homemade peanut butter carob brownies, dark chocolate with figs, and French cabernet to round out the evening.
+Recently, our feast included chipotle lime chicken, a fresh salad from the farmer’s market, sautéed squash, and cabbage-wrapped Russian Meatballs with greek yogurt.
+Dessert included homemade peanut butter carob brownies, and dark chocolate with figs to round out the evening.
 It was epic.

 The craziest part?
-I had a photo shoot the next day and I didn’t look like a fatty.
+I had a photo shoot the next day and didn’t look like I put on fat.

 Fasting and feasting keeps us lean largely because it forces the body to metabolize fat for energy more efficiently.
 And by limiting spikes in blood sugar because there’s no incoming food to digest, your insulin sensitivity can improve dramatically.